Ken Okoth’s family feud, Barchok – Laboso’s replacement, Sonko bloated staff: Your Breakfast Briefing

 Following the death of Bomet governor Joyce Laboso on Monday afternoon, all eyes now turn to her deputy Hillary Barchok who is expected to steer the county for the remaining three years before the next election.

-Laboso chose Barchok as her running mate in the runup to the 2017 general election in what many said was dubbed as ‘perfect blend’ to enable her realized her agenda to the people of Bomet.
+Laboso chose Barchok as her running mate in the runup to the 2017 general election in what many said was dubbed as ‘perfect blend’ to enable her to realise her agenda to the people of Bomet.

 700 Isiolo families risk eviction after 40 years